Azerbaijan–Bosnia and Herzegovina relations: International cooperation

 The government of Bosnia and Herzegovina supports Azerbaijan in the Nagorno-Karabakh conflict.

-In June 2013, the Parliament of Bosnia and Herzegovina adopted a resolution on Armenia's aggression against Azerbaijan and the Khojaly massacre.

 Cultural ties

-In the early 1970-s, Baku and Sarajevo were declared twin cities.
+In the early 1970s, Baku and Sarajevo were declared twin cities.

 In December 2018, an Azerbaijani delegation led by the Union of Municipalities of the Turkic World (TDBB) paid an official visit to Bosnia and Herzegovina.
 During this visit, the parties signed the "Project for the renovation of the Potokari memorial complex", according to which TDBB collaborated with the administration of the Srebrenica Potokari memorial complex.
 Then it was decided to reach an agreement between the municipality of Yasamal and the municipality of Novi Grad as twin cities.